The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Joint solution to the -related anomalies

 First we present in Fig.~\ref{fig:MVplot} the parameter space in which one can obtain a simultaneous fit to both the BaBar/KLOE discrepancy and the $a_\mu$ at the $2\sigma$-level.
-The blue region denotes the values of $\varepsilon$ where the KLOE result is within $2\sigma$ of the BaBar measurement, while the green region is the area where $a_\mu$ fit the experimental result at the $2\sigma$-level (with both the shift in data-driven estimate and the new physics contribution included).
+The blue region denotes the values of $\varepsilon$ where the KLOE result is within $2\sigma$ of the BaBar measurement assuming that the BaBar result is not modified, while the green region is the area where $a_\mu$ fits the experimental result at the $2\sigma$-level (with both the shift in the data-driven estimate and the new physics contribution included).
 As expected from the resonant nature of the production mechanism, the shift in KLOE data brings it in agreement with BaBar only in a narrow region around the $\phi$ mass.
-Depending on the strength of the shift, it can account for up to one-third of the full anomaly before leading to new tensions with the rest of the data-driven experimental results.
-Conversely our results can be interpreted as a new exclusion limit for this type of dark photons centred around the GeV (represented as the red area in the figure).
+Depending on the strength of the shift, it can account for up to one-quarter of the full anomaly before leading to new tensions with the rest of the data-driven experimental results.
+Conversely, our results can be interpreted as a new exclusion limit for this type of dark photons centred around the GeV (represented as the red area in the figure) for which the shift lead to $3\sigma$ internal tension between the different KLOE measurements.
 We note that similar exclusions likely exist around the CoM energy of the different experiments using Bhabha scattering to calibrate their luminosity.
 The magenta area represents the $2\sigma$ ``conservative'' exclusion using the $\Delta A_{FB}$ measurement as presented in section~\ref{sec:Afb}, while the dashed magenta line is the ``aggressive'' exclusion.

+When the dark photon mass becomes close to $1\, \rm GeV$, the KLOE10~\cite{KLOE:2010qei} analysis result will received a correction similar to the one for KLOE08 at $m_V \sim 1.02$ GeV.
+While this circumvents efficiently all the $\phi$-meson related constraints, it also provides a significantly weaker overall effect since both the KLOE08 and KLOE12 result are not modified.
+It can nonetheless provide a definite improvement in the overall agreement between the data-driven method and the lattice BMW result, although with a NP contribution almost overshooting the $\amtwo$ anomaly.
+Finally, the shift in BESIII does not rely on a tuned $m_V$ value and will be active for all vector masses in the GeV region.
+If a similar effect could be quantitatively shown to exist in BaBar, it would represent a generic mechanism to reduce the discrepancies with the BMW lattice estimate, although at the cost of increasing the tension with the KLOE results.